 Because motorcycles are smaller and less stable than cars or trucks, motorcyclists are at higher risk for being involved in a roadway accident.
 Riders are also more prone to suffer serious and complex injuries in the event of a crash, due to the lack of protection that motorcycles afford.

-That’s why AICA Ortho and Spine has a team of medical specialists prepared to treat a wide range of motorcycle accident injuries, from torn ligaments and sprained muscles to skeletal fractures and dislocated joints.
+That’s why AICA Tucker has a team of medical specialists prepared to treat a wide range of motorcycle accident injuries, from torn ligaments and sprained muscles to skeletal fractures and dislocated joints.

 Since motorcycles lack the stability of four-wheeled cars and trucks, surface irregularities pose a greater threat to two-wheeled travelers.
 Potholes, roadkill, uneven pavement, unexpected debris, and even slick road conditions all place motorcyclists at considerably higher risk of suffering an accident.

 In nine out of ten cases, motorcycle accidents involve riders who lack formal training, being either self-taught or informally instructed by friends or family members.
 Even for seasoned riders, having minimal experience with the nuances of a particular bike plays a role in more than half of all motorcycle accidents.

 On average, motorcyclists have less than two seconds to react and avoid a crash.
 Without proper instruction and sufficient practice, inexperienced motorcycle riders have greater difficulty avoiding collisions, often failing to maximize braking capacity or employ expedient steering techniques.

 The instruction and experience that riders gain from a certified motorcycle training course can substantially reduce the risk of an accident.
 Training and experience also go a long way toward lessening injury severity when motorcyclists do find themselves involved in a collision.